 Electric motor rider trucks

-Class I forklifts are electric motor riders.
+Class I Forklift Classification Chart are electric motor riders.
 These electric-powered forklifts are ideal for loading and unloading tractor-trailers, handling pallets, and a number of other applications in industries ranging from food storage and retail to factory and general warehousing.

 Because they are powered by an electric battery, Class I forklifts are much quieter and create no emissions, making them a popular choice for indoor applications.
 Batteries on Class I forklifts also function as part of the counterweight to help maintain lifting capacity.